B2 First: phrasal verbs with 'up'

 It's hard to predict what phrasal verbs you might see in the FCE exam, but here are some you should try to learn.

-Look at the phrasal verbs and their definitions for 1 minute and try to remember as many as possible.
+Look at the phrasal verbs and their definitions for a few minutes and try to remember as many as possible.
 Then click to hide the information and try to answer the questions.

 Note: sb means somebody and sth means something.

 |The bully beat up the other children.||hit/kick sb repeatedly|